Harrison Bader's Success and Achievements in Timeline

 A closer look at the biggest achievements of Harrison Bader.
 Awards, milestones, and records that define success.

-Harrison Bader, nicknamed "Tots", is an American professional baseball center fielder currently playing for the Minnesota Twins in MLB.
-Previously, he played for the St. Louis Cardinals, New York Yankees, Cincinnati Reds, and New York Mets.
-Bader is recognized as a skilled defensive player known for his speed and athleticism in center field.
+Harrison Bader, nicknamed "Tots", is an American professional baseball center fielder currently a free agent.
+He has played in MLB for several teams, including the St. Louis Cardinals, New York Yankees, Cincinnati Reds, New York Mets, Minnesota Twins, and Philadelphia Phillies.
+Bader is known for his defensive skills in center field and his contributions as a hitter.

 In 2019, Harrison Bader had a .956 zone rating, which was the highest by a Cardinals outfielder since the category was first tracked in 1987.

-In 2021, Harrison Bader won the Gold Glove Award in center field, and was the first Cardinals center fielder to win a Gold Glove since Jim Edmonds in 2000-05.
+In 2021, Harrison Bader won the Gold Glove Award in center field, marking the first time a Cardinals center fielder had won the award since Jim Edmonds in 2000.

 In 2019, Harrison Bader led National League outfielders with four double plays, the most by a Cardinals outfielder since Jim Edmonds had five in 2003.

-In 2018, Harrison Bader recorded 100 hits which were the most since Colby Rasmus in 2009
+In 2018, Harrison Bader recorded 100 hits which was the most since Colby Rasmus in 2009.

-In 2012, as a senior at Horace Mann School, Harrison Bader batted .500 with a .783 slugging percentage and was named first-team all-region, first-team all-state, first-team all-city, and to the 2012 Rawlings Northeast All-Region First Team.
+In 2012, as a senior at Horace Mann School, Harrison Bader was named first-team all-region, first-team all-state, first-team all-city, and to the Rawlings Northeast All-Region First Team after batting .500 with a .783 slugging percentage.

 In 2018, Harrison Bader's 15 stolen bases as a rookie were the most by a Cardinal since Kolten Wong in 2014.

-In 2015, as a junior, Harrison Bader was named to the All-Tournament Team in the 2015 College World Series.
-He was also named a second-team All-American by Perfect Game, and a third-team All-American by the National Collegiate Baseball Writers Association (NCBWA).
+In 2015, Harrison Bader was named to the All-Tournament Team in the 2015 College World Series after batting .348 in five games, also named a second-team All-American by Perfect Game, and a third-team All-American by the National Collegiate Baseball Writers Association.

-In 2018, Harrison Bader was named to the Baseball America and Topps All-Star Rookie Teams.
-He also came in 6th in the voting for NL Rookie of the Year.
+In 2018, Harrison Bader was named to the Baseball America and Topps All-Star Rookie Teams, finishing 6th in the voting for NL Rookie of the Year.

 2021: Gold Glove Award

-In 2021, Harrison Bader won a Gold Glove Award as a starting center fielder for the St. Louis Cardinals.
+In 2021, Harrison Bader won a Gold Glove Award while playing for the St. Louis Cardinals.